Outgassing 101 – Coating pinholing and prevention methods

 Atmospheric pressure and air flow

 The unpredictability of outgassing can be annoying, especially when all else seems to have been attended to (shade, cooler air, etc).
 Yet there are pinholes, leaving you scratching your head.
 There could be a hidden culprit.
-Barometric pressure changes (low pressure vs. high pressure) can actually push air into concrete and vacuum it out again, over and over.
+Barometric pressure changes (low vs. high pressure) can actually push air into concrete and vacuum it out again, over and over.
 When barometric pressures change, outgassing could occur even when all other conditions are ideal.
 Summertime and seasonal weather cycles could leave you dazed and confused.
 When weather fronts are on the horizon, it’s perhaps best to wait for some balance, if you are able to wait.

 However, this is not the primary reason to layer.
 The primary benefit is to create a “tack” coat.
-A tack coat is the first coat applied, intentionally thin, to allow for lower temperature exotherm and time to “wet” into the surface and “gel” up, creating a tacky barrier coat which seizes lower pressure outgassing, and subsequently plugs up and collapses into most of the pores.
+A tack coat is the first coat applied, intentionally thin, to allow for lower temperature exotherm and time to “wet” into the surface and “gel” up, creating a semi-solid tacky barrier coat which seizes lower pressure outgassing, and subsequently plugs up and collapses into most of the pores.
 The applicator will have to allow time for each increment, especially the first coat, to semi-cure (or gel) and gain some strength.
 After initially setting up, each layer will further reduce any outliers.
 Each layer will facilitate the plugging of stubborn pinholes still making their way through the previous coats.
 As pores get constrained, and pressure slows or seizes from that release point, the product can fill in with subsequent coats if it hasn’t already collapsed into the pinhole.
 This is not guaranteed, as higher pressure vapor channels can push through even the thickest epoxy coatings (especially from aggressive direct sun heating), but it is certainly a technique that will blanket the surface and reduce a percentage of the pores and pinholes on each pass, if patience is afforded to allow each layer to tack up or gel.

 This method takes time and does slow down progress.
 Close observation is required during the initial coating.
 Once it is gelling, the material will be semi-firm.
 With the Epoxytec CPP Series, this would even allow time to push material manually into stubborn, large pinholes.
 The thicker version Epoxytec CPP (in trowel-grade form) could also be used to chase larger, higher pressure pinholes in between coats, to hand-apply directly over a challenging outgassing pinhole.
 If all else fails, Epoxytec would even recommend an epoxy stick to plug these holes, such as MCOR’s InstaFIX Epoxy Stick.